Male Hair Loss, What Are The Best When It Comes To Treatment

 Watch What You Eat

 Good nutrition is essential to keeping a healthy set of locks.
 That means managing your diet and ensuring that you are taking in more natural foods rich in both iron and vitamins.
 Ditch fatty fried foods, sugar, and unhealthy carbs.
-In return, you will avoid insulin resistance, which shares a connection to hair loss.
+In return, you will avoid insulin resistance, which shares a connection with hair loss.

 Supplements what are your options?

 Neutraceuticals are a natural food form of supplement which is more easily digested.
-Here are the supplements recommended by Dr. Graham Duncombe of Health Renewal:
+Here are the supplements recommended by Dr Graham Duncombe of Health Renewal:

 L-lysine, L-Arginine, Saw Palmetto, Green tea leaves, Proanthocyanidins and procyanidins and lastly Tocotrienol.
 Always consult a doctor and do not self-medicate, this can do more harm than good.